 When Ecamm Live detects that both your microphone and the Interview guest microphones are muted, it will automatically allow you to speak with guests.
 This is useful for communicating with a guest during an introduction video, or while pre-recorded content is playing.
 When this mode entered, you’ll see a red Off-Air Audio indicator in the Interview window.
 Guests will see a note in their web browser letting them know that they can be heard but not in the broadcast.

-When in this mode, the host can determine if the guest’s program audio is automatically lowered, using a checkbox in the Interview preferences.
+When in this mode, the host can choose if the guest’s program audio is automatically lowered, using a checkbox in the Interview preferences.

 Guest Private Chat